Room: Poster Area

 Presenter

-Ruhr-Universität Bochum, Faculty of Mechanical Engineering, GERMANY
+Ruhr-Universität Bochum, GERMANY

 Presenter's biography